Sign up to our Newsletter

 To ensure students are ready for practice as soon as they leave law school, UC Berkeley offers substantial hands-on learning experiences to all of its students, which they can begin participating in during their very first semester!

-If you’ve ever wondered how members of law enforcement came to recite the famous Miranda warning, starting with the phrase “you have the right to remain silent,” you may be surprised to know this warning was established by the University of Michigan.
+Have you ever wondered how members of law enforcement recited the famous “you have the right to remain silent” phrase?
+You may be surprised to know this warning was established by the University of Michigan Law School.

 Michigan Law has a long tradition of shaping US constitutional laws and prepares its students to do the same in their own careers.
 With several civil and constitutional law organizations, journals, clinics, and societies, students can expect to receive a comprehensive legal education at Michigan Law.

-To be part of a school that has made such significant contributions to the legal system, you’ll need high scores—a 3.83 GPA and 171 LSAT score, to be exact.
-Michigan Law accepts just under 13.5% of its candidates into its programs each year.
+To be part of a school that has made such significant contributions to the legal system, you’ll need high scores—a 3.9+ GPA and a 172+ LSAT score to be considered competitive.
+Michigan Law accepts just under 11.85% of its candidates into its programs each year.

 The final school on this list is Georgetown University.
-As the final T14 law school, it is very selective and has an acceptance rate of 17.6%.
+It is very selective and has an acceptance rate of 20.13%.

 Beyond constitutional law study, students also have access to various externships, internships, and other opportunities to begin building their resumes and differentiating their post-graduation applications.

-But, before worrying about their post-graduate applications, it’s essential prospective students perfect their law school applications.
-Students should prove their academic excellence by scoring 171 on the LSAT and maintaining a GPA of 3.86.
+But, before worrying about their post-graduate applications, it’s essential that prospective students perfect their law school applications.
+Students should prove their academic excellence by scoring 172+ on the LSAT and maintaining a GPA of 3.94+.

 FAQs: Best Schools for Constitutional Law